bjornbredesen/MOCCA/tutorial/README.md

  * Print out validation statistics.
  * *Note*: This may take some time to execute.

 We usually also want to save the predictions.
 In order to do so, at least one additional argument must be specified.
 In order to output genome-wide predictions as non-overlapping regions in the General Feature Format (https://www.ensembl.org/info/website/upload/gff.html), add `-predict:GFF predictions.gff`.
-To output all genome-wide window scores, add `-predict:Wig predictions.wig`.
+To output all genome-wide window scores in Wiggle format (https://www.ensembl.org/info/website/upload/wig.html), add `-predict:Wig predictions.wig`.

 ```
 mocca -auto:FASTA KahnPcG.fa -genome:FASTA dmel-all-chromosome-r5.57.fasta -motif:XML motifs2019expho.xml -motif:PWM UmassPGFE_PSSM_pho_SOLEXA_5_20200302.pssm 0 -predict:GFF predictions.gff -predict:Wig predictions.wig